smhurf/lewagon_challenges/07-Data-Engineering/04-Predict-in-production/01-FastAPI/README.md

 Now that we have a performant model trained in the cloud, we will expose it to the world 🌍

-Today, we will create a **Prediction API** for our model, run it on our machine in order to make sure that everything works correctly.
+We will create a **Prediction API** for our model, run it on our machine in order to make sure that everything works correctly.
 Then we will put it in the cloud so that everyone can play with our model!

 In order to do so, today we will:
 - Challenge 1 : create a **Prediction API** using **FastAPI**